Sagar2366/QOTD/QOTD/qotd_9.md

-Difficulty: Moderate
-Tech Stack: Docker, Kubernetes
-Question: You are working on a production Kubernetes cluster and you find that one of the applications is getting killed by itself randomly.
-The application doesn't log anything that suggests any error.
-As a SRE, what steps would you take to diagnose the issue and fix it?
-Hint: Think about using Kubernetes built-in debugging tools, checking system resource utilization, and validating the application's configuration.
-Kubernetes Events and pod's status could be very beneficial.
-Answer: I would approach the issue using the following steps:
+\n Answer: I would approach the issue using the following steps:

 1. **Checking the status of the pods**: The status of pods can provide a lot of details about the application.
 Using the `kubectl get pods` command will provide information about the status of all pods, and `kubectl describe pod [pod name]` will provide the events and details associated with a particular pod.